IreneSunny96/Customer-Churn-Prediction/README.md

 The study revealed logistic regression, SVM (with hyperparameter tuning), and ANN (with hyperparameter tuning) as the most effective in churn prediction.
 This analysis offers a pragmatic approach for telecommunication companies to tailor their retention strategies.

 ## Files in this repository
-ML_DSBA_Project_Description.pdf - The PDF released by the professor, stating the guidelines and requirements to be followed, along with evaluation criteria.
+1. ML_DSBA_Project_Description.pdf - The PDF released by the professor, stating the guidelines and requirements to be followed, along with evaluation criteria.

-WA_Fn-UseC_-Telco-Customer-Churn.csv - The sample dataset available from https://www.kaggle.com/datasets/blastchar/telco-customer-churn.
+2. WA_Fn-UseC_-Telco-Customer-Churn.csv - The sample dataset available from https://www.kaggle.com/datasets/blastchar/telco-customer-churn.
 It is divided into training and testing.

-FML_Final Project Report_District 12.ipynb - The code containing the end to end execution of the Exploratory Data Analysis and the final best performing models
+3. FML_Final Project Report_District 12.ipynb - The code containing the end to end execution of the Exploratory Data Analysis and the final best performing models

-FML_Final Project Report_District 12.pdf - Final report describing the end to end execution of the project.
+4. FML_Final Project Report_District 12.pdf - Final report describing the motivation behind selection of topic, problem definition, methodology, evaluation and business implication.

 ## How to Use
 Clone this repository.